 2. Spray Falls

-: Filled with wildflowers and provides unobstructed views of Mt.
+3. Spray Park: Filled with wildflowers and provides unobstructed views of Mt.
 Rainier for about 2 miles.

 4. Suspension Bridge Crossing: An amazing experience of crossing a suspension bridge over the Carbon River.

-5. Numerous waterfalls on the climb up along Wonderland Trail
+5. Numerous waterfalls on the climb up along Wonderland Trail.

 6. Mowich Lake itself.

 From Spray Falls, retrace your steps back to the Spray Park Trail which starts climbing up to Spray Park itself.
 Once at the park which is filled with wildflowers in season, you'll enjoy an unobstructed view of Mt.
 Rainier for about 2 miles.
 The trail then becomes Seattle Park Trail, and you start a long, 7 mile and ~4000 ft descent.

-trail where you take a left and continue 1 mile.
+The trail then joins the Wonderland Trail where you take a right and cross a suspension bridge over the Carbon River.
+Once across the bridge, the Wonderland Trail meets the Northern Loop trail where you take a left and continue 1 mile.
 After 1 mile, take a left to another trail and cross the Carbon River again over a log bridge crossing to join the Wonderland Trail again.

 Then you start climbing again for 3-4 miles through the woods, with numerous waterfalls on the way.
 Close to the Ipsut Pass, you'll get a beautiful view of the valley behind you.